Trump: Russia Never Would Have Attacked Ukraine Under My Administration

 Former President Donald Trump said Russia's attack on Ukraine would not have happened with him in the White House.

-Trump called into Fox News Channel on Wednesday night after Russian forces began invading Ukraine by land, air and sea.
+Trump called into Fox News on Wednesday night after Russian forces began invading Ukraine by land, air, and sea.

 "It's a terrible thing the way it started, I don't believe [Putin] wanted to do this initially," Trump told Fox News.
-"I think he wanted to do something and negotiate it and had got worse and worse.
+"I think he wanted to do something and negotiate it, and it got worse and worse.

 Trump said Russia's invasion of Ukraine became the latest calamity under Biden.